Quantifying Interstellar Extinction at High Galactic Latitudes: Results and Model Validation With Real Data

 We use the same sample as the previous section, derived by cross-matching high Galactic latitude sources from Gaia ESO with Gaia, 2MASS and ALLWISE, to show that high extinction points may be outliers and further analysis should be carried out.
 We display a plot of the distance corrected Gaia HR diagram for the region in Figure \ref{fig:hr_outliers_ges}.
 The plot shows a narrow main sequence with a small scatter and a few points with a significant scatter on the right of the main sequence.
 These points have been characterised as stars with relatively high extinction.
 We suspect that some of these stars may be binary stars, others young stars and some genuinely high extinction points.

 We stress this because some algorithms choose to smooth spatially over extinction values in the inference step.
-This would mitigate against outliers, but would also suppress small regions of genuinely high extinction if they existed in the sample.
-Thus, flagging stars with improbable extinctions under a well-chosen prior is necessary for outlier detection.
-We suspect, from synthetic analysis, that these outliers are either binary systems or young stars.
+This can mitigate against outliers, but it can also artificially increase the calculated extinction of a region.
+Thus, flagging stars with improbable extinctions under a well-chosen prior is necessary for outlier detection. {Through generating binary stars and young stars using our model, these outliers occupy a similar region of the HR diagram as binary or young stars do and we suspect that these outliers are one of these types.}